 Lane’s diversity as a successful vocalist in country music, singing mainstream jazz to recording a duet with Bob Seger (who said to her, “I don’t think of you as a country singer… you’re rock!”), proves she is truly one of those unique talents that sings, writes and performs with integrity.

-Now in 2010, Lane is singing with her teenage inspiration Johnny Mathis on his new CD, “Let It Be Me (Johnny Mathis In Nashville)” to be released this year on SONY Records.
+In 2010, Lane had the opportunity to sing with her teenage inspiration Johnny Mathis on his CD, “Let It Be Me (Johnny Mathis In Nashville)” to be released on SONY Records.